chris-moreton/plutus-pioneer-program/docs/pioneer/week4.rst

 This output is very similar to the output we see in the playground.
 We can see the Genesis transaction as well as both the *give* and *grab* transactions from the *Trace*.
 We can also see some log output from the contract itself, prefixed with *CONTRACT LOG*.

 We can also log from inside the *Trace* monad.
-We could, for example, lof the result of the final *waitNSlots* call:
+We could, for example, log the result of the final *waitNSlots* call:

 .. code:: haskell